masaiful/masaity/src/posts/resilient-code-examples.md

 The sketch for the shortcode/pseudo-component would look like this:
 - On the server, be able to define the language for each block
-- On the server, render a button that is associated with some id on the codepen
+- On the server, render a button that is associated with some id on the pen
 - On the client, call `window.__CPEmbed(.codepen-later-${id})`, to enhance to an embed.

 ### Templating shortcode